ProtonVPN is a smaller VPN service from the makers of ProtonMail, a Switzerland-based email provider.

 ProtonVPN encryption and VPN protocols

 The ProtonVPN Windows client and Linux script utilizes the OpenVPN protocol.
-The Mac OS, Android, and iOS apps utilize the IKEv2 protocol.
+The Mac OS and iOS apps utilize the IKEv2 protocol.
+The ProtonVPN Android app supports the OpenVPN protocol.

 For the data channel, ProtonVPN uses an AES-256-CBC cipher together with HMAC SHA-512 authentication.